 Water Treatment & Containment

 A half gallon (2 liters) is what you need for drinking each day - in warm weather or during periods of high stress or activity that amount could double.

 What's left is for hygiene, which is critical for maintaining health and comfort.
 Don't skimp!
 You will need to wash your hands frequently especially if suddenly exposed to large groups of people in over-crowded situations.

 A gallon of water weighs 8.3 pounds.
 A 3-day supply will weigh 25 pounds.
 That's probably already the total weight of your Bug But Bag!
 So carrying a 3 day supply may just not be possible.

-Understanding the risks
+Understanding the Risks

 So you need to find water - can you just mosey up to the nearest pond or lake or pool and start drinking?
-As delicious as that sounds, no, you cant.
-Not unless you like to get sick.
+As delicious as that sounds, no, you can't, not unless you like to get sick.

-It's easy to become a little paranoid about the whole thing, but the bottom line is you should have a way to purify enough water to get you through a week or more.
+It's easy to become a little crazy about the whole thing, but the bottom line is you should have a way to purify enough water to get you through a week or more.

 Bacteria, Viruses, & Chemicals